pedrogcmartin/NeRF-QA-Database/README.md

 + *Lego* (100 training images with 800×800 pixels each)
 + *Ship* (100 training images with 800×800 pixels each)

+The real scenes selected from *Front-Facing IST* were:
++ *Antique* (351 training images with 960x540 pixels each)
++ *Flowers* (377 training images with 960x540 pixels each)
++ *Playground2* (291 training images with 960x540 pixels each)
++ *Statue* (228 training images with 960x540 pixels each)

+The synthetics scenes selected from *Front-Facing IST* were:
++ *Classroom* (300 training images with 960x540 pixels each)
++ *Mugs* (300 training images with 960x540 pixels each)
++ *Office* (300 training images with 960x540 pixels each)
++ *Tea* (300 training images with 960x540 pixels each)

-The NeRF methods selected for the real scenes were:
+The NeRF methods selected for the 360-degree real scenes were:
 + DVGO [1]
 + Mip-NeRF 360 [3]
 + Nerfacto [4]
 + NeRF++ [5]

-For the synthetic scenes, the selected synthesis methods were:
+For the synthetic scenes, the selected 360-degree synthesis methods were:
 + DVGO [1]
 + Instant-NGP [2]
 + Plenoxels [6]
 + TensoRF [7]

+The NeRF methods selected for the FF real scenes were:
++ DVGO [1]
++ Mip-NeRF 360 [3]
++ Nerfacto [4]
++ NeRF++ [5]

+For the synthetic scenes, the selected FF synthesis methods were:
++ DVGO [1]
++ Instant-NGP [2]
++ Mip-NeRF 360 [3]
++ Nerfacto [4]
++ NeRF++ [5]
++ TensoRF [7]

-The selected datasets have already been used in published works, enabling the validation of the herein generated synthesized videos, by comparison of the obtained objective quality metrics values (using PSNR and SSIM) with the values reported on those works.
-Lastly, the synthetic scenes were also synthesized for the case where a subsampling with a factor of 2 was applied to the training set, seeking synthesized video qualities covering the lowest qualities range.
+The selected 360-degree datasets (namely: *Tanks and Temples* and *Realistic Synthetic 360*) have already been used in published works, enabling the validation of the herein generated synthesized videos, by comparison of the obtained objective quality metrics values (using PSNR, SSIM, and LPIPS) with the values reported on those works.
+Lastly, the 360-degree synthetic scenes were also synthesized for the case where a subsampling with a factor of 2 was applied to the training set, seeking synthesized video qualities covering the lowest qualities range.

 The Double Stimulus Continous Quality Scale (DSCQS) was selected as an evaluation method.
-A total of 48 pairs of stimulus (32 synthesized synthetic videos + 16 synthesized real videos, together with the respective original videos) were assessed.
+A total of 88 pairs of stimulus (56 synthesized synthetic videos + 32 synthesized real videos, together with the respective original videos) were assessed.
 After the test, the resulting scores were processed according to [11] to obtain Differential Mean Opinion Score (DMOS) values for each synthesized video.
 More details about the subjective assessment procedure can be found in [11].

+# Citation

+P. Martin, A. Rodrigues, J. Ascenso and M. P. Queluz, "NeRF-QA: Neural Radiance Fields Quality Assessment Database," 2023 15th International Conference on Quality of Multimedia Experience (QoMEX), Ghent, Belgium, 2023, pp. 107-110, doi: 10.1109/QoMEX58391.2023.10178625.

 # References